Stockholm university

 The two specific objectives in this module are:

-(1) deepening of students’ theoretical understanding of the concept of gender in the fields of economic history and global political economy; and
+(1) deepening of students’ theoretical understanding of the concept of gender in the field of global political economy (GPE), today and in the past; and

 (2) a critical assessment of some essential themes in which the field of global political economy has moved into the critique of gender: from women in work, production and consumption to the theme of social reproduction; from migration, prostitution, trafficking and women the informal economy, to issues in military labour and the discursive construction of “libidinal economies”.